hunterjackson/docs/source/install.rst

 .. image:: ../images/helm.png
    :align: left

-Helm is a package manager for Kubernetes, Helm charts are available for Connectors here and target toward use with the Landscaper.
+Helm is a package manager for Kubernetes, Helm charts are available for Connectors `here <https://datamountaineer.github.io/helm-charts/>`__ and targeted toward use with the `Landscaper <https://github.com/Eneco/landscaper>`__.

 Microservice architectures are all the rage and for good reason.
 Small, lightweight, business focused and independently deployable services provide scalability and isolation which it hard to achieve in monolithic systems.